johnlmbui/UMBC-LaTeX-Poster-Template/README.md

 # UMBC LaTeX Poster Template

-A modern and customizable LaTeX `beamerposter` template designed for research posters at the University of Maryland, Baltimore County (UMBC).
+A customizable LaTeX `beamerposter` template designed for research posters at the University of Maryland, Baltimore County (UMBC).
 This template is inspired by [Rylan Schaeffer](https://rylanschaeffer.github.io/)'s [Stanford LaTeX Poster Template](https://github.com/RylanSchaeffer/Stanford-LaTeX-Poster-Template) and adapted to align with the [UMBC Brand and Style Guide](https://styleguide.umbc.edu/).

 Accessible on [Overleaf](https://www.overleaf.com/read/dmwdjvpbspcs#f175ae) (**Note:** On Overleaf, set the compiler to `XeLaTeX` or `LuaLaTeX` via *Menu -> Settings -> Compiler*).